apollopy/docusaurus-plugin-llms/README.md

 2. Optionally includes blog content
 3. Orders documents according to specified glob patterns (if provided)
 4. Extracts metadata, titles, and content from each file
+5. Groups documents by category based on their file paths
+6. Reads `_category_.json` files to get category labels and positions
+7. Sorts categories by position (from `_category_.json`), then alphabetically
+8. Sorts documents within categories by `sidebar_position` (from frontmatter), then alphabetically
-5. Creates proper URL links to each document section
+9. Creates proper URL links to each document section with normalized formatting
-6. Applies path transformations according to configuration (removing or adding path segments)
+10. Applies path transformations according to configuration (removing or adding path segments)
-7. Generates a table of contents in `llms.txt`
+11. Generates organized category sections in `llms.txt` with optional descriptions
-8. Combines all documentation content in `llms-full.txt`
+12. Combines all documentation content in `llms-full.txt`
-9. Creates custom LLM files based on specified configurations
+13. Creates custom LLM files based on specified configurations
-10. Provides statistics about the generated documentation
+14. Provides statistics about the generated documentation

 ## Testing